tathithienthanh/WomenFashionProductRecommendationSystem/README.md

-# Women Fashion's Product Recommender System
+# Women's Fashion Product Recommendation System
 A project for Capstone Project Subject and Graduation Thesis Subject of a fourth-year university student.
 (Not yet completed)

 *Time: Sept 2024 - present*